Bob Hannum Polishes Historic Markers in Time for the 250th

 And Finally, Maintenance!

-Though the embassy masons are very skilled and careful, I feel that only conservators should touch it, and there be strict guidelines for cleaning it such as never stepping on it, never using abrasives, never carrying tools into the pool, etc. I don't even feel comfortable with anyone but CH cleaning it!
+Though the embassy masons are very skilled and careful, I feel that only conservators should touch it, and that there be strict guidelines for cleaning it such as never stepping on it, never using abrasives, never carrying tools into the pool, etc. I don't even feel comfortable with anyone but CH personnel cleaning it!
 It's an expensive proposition, but in my opinion well worth it.

 Below are images of the artist.